 AgentPronto provides pre-screened referrals via email or text message, with information available such as their name, budget, and city.
 Like other similar products, it doesn’t thoroughly screen each referral.
 It simply forwards them along.
 The commission fee can be anywhere from 25% to 35%.

 To participate on the AgentPronto platform, you must be of legal age, hold a valid real estate license, and have insurance coverage for your region and area of expertise.
-But AgentPronto doesn’t have very strict requirements; you need to abide by their rules regarding how you interact with referrals.
+But AgentPronto doesn’t have very strict requirements; you must abide by their rules regarding how you interact with referrals.

 This service pre-screens and matches agents but only matches a single agent at a time.
 They operate based in specific cities, with over 200 cities covered.
-The cost of the referral is a 25% referral fee; 25% real estate leads.
+The referral cost is a 25% referral fee; 25% real estate leads.

 Of these services, Agent FixUp has some of the lowest qualifications.
 It only asks how many transactions you’ve closed within a year.
 However, they will track your performance on the platform, and you may be “demoted” if you don’t close enough transactions.